Pilot Studies

 Pilot studies may focus on diverse topics related to recovery housing for people who use MOUD.
 Examples of studies of particular interest are studies examining:

-- Prevalence of accessing recovery housing for people who use MOUD and gaps in utilization
+- Recovery housing access among people treated with MOUD and gaps in utilization

-- Outcomes associated with accessing recovery housing for people who use MOUD and factors affecting such outcomes (such as supportive social networks)
+- Outcomes associated with accessing recovery housing among people treated with MOUD and factors that affect these outcomes (such as supportive social networks)

 - Factors associated with MOUD adherence among recovery housing residents

-- Strategies for overcoming provider-level barriers to supporting residents who use MOUD
+- Strategies to overcome provider-level barriers to delivering recovery housing and supporting residents treated with MOUD

-- Disparities related to accessing and benefiting from recovery residences among people who use MOUD
+- Disparities in accessing and benefiting from recovery residences among people treated with MOUD

 Eligibility